By George Toshio Johnston

 As it turns out — and deservedly so — the original “Karate Kid” has a huge, multigenerational fan base.
 It was written by Robert Mark Kamen (“The Transporter,” “Taken”), directed by John Avildsen (“Rocky”) and produced by Jerry Weintraub (“Ocean’s Eleven”).
 It starred Ralph Macchio and Pat Morita and made them into huge stars.

-The 1984 movie involved a teenage boy (and his mom) from New Jersey to Los Angeles’ San Fernando Valley.
+The 1984 movie involved a teenage boy (and his mom) who moves from New Jersey to Los Angeles’ San Fernando Valley.
 It was a combination “new kid in town/fish out of water/underdog” tale in which that boy, Daniel LaRusso, becomes the target of bullies, led by Johnny Lawrence, who also happens to the No. 1 student at the Cobra Kai, a karate dōjō led by a sociopathic ex-Green Beret named John Kreese.

 LaRusso makes the understandable mistake of flirting with winsome Valley Girl Ali Mills, Lawrence’s ex-girlfriend, who returns his attention, which puts LaRusso on Lawrence’s enemy list — and, as taught by Kreese, an enemy deserves no mercy.
 For LaRusso, his new high school is of the hard knocks variety, as several beat downs, courtesy of the empty hands of the Cobra Kai, ensue.

 In his darkest hour of teenage despair, LaRusso finds a literal savior in a man named Mr. Miyagi, who is the supervisor at the rundown Reseda apartment where the LaRussos have landed.
 Mr. Miyagi may not be too good at keeping the apartment’s pool clean and filled with water, but he knows a lot about something else: karate.